About Cygnet Primary School

 Launching into Learning (LiL)

 Parent help is a rewarding experience and is greatly appreciated.
-There are a number of ways that parents can become involved with the school, either as a once-off or on a regular basis.
+There are a number of ways that parents can become involved at the school, either as a once-off or on a regular basis.
 Parents must have a current Working With Vulnerable People Registration to assist with students.
 Before volunteering, the school must sight the Working With Vulnerable People card and record the registration number of the holder.

 Click on the button below for more information and to start the application process.
 Information is also available at the school and we can assist parents with the process if that helps.
 The cost is approximately $18 for 3 years.